 OECD Home › Directorate for Public Governance and Territorial Development › Latest Documents

-The 2000 OECD Review of Regulatory Reform in Spain presents an overall picture of regulatory achievements and challenges.
+The OECD Review of Regulatory Reform in Sweden presents an overall picture of regulatory achievements and challenges including regulatory quality, competition policy, and market openness.
 The 2010 report on Better Regulation analyses key questions for the good management of regulatory policy and reform.
-Updated information on regulatory policy and governance in Spain is also included.
+This page also includes updates on Sweden in the regulatory policy field.

 Building, maintaining and validating trust is a permanent agenda for many countries which is addressed through implementing good regulatory practices.

 Trust in government is declining in many OECD countries.
 The financial crisis has strained the relationship between government and citizens, which in turn has reduced the ability of governments to act.
 Restoring trust in the ability of government to regulate markets, manage public finances and deliver services is necessary for a return to sustainable and inclusive growth.

 Taking a ruler to our rulers: Government at a Glance Quiz